FAQs

 What are the benefits of playgroups?

 Additionally, playgroups offer parents a supportive community where they can share experiences, seek advice, and build friendships, which can be invaluable during the early stages of parenting.
-Research shows that parents who participate in playgroups report “higher parenting confidence, increased well-being, increased child communication, socio-emotional, and general developmental skills”.
+Research from Collective impact shows that parents who participate in playgroups report “higher parenting confidence, increased well-being, increased child communication, socio-emotional, and general developmental skills”.

 -